modelbox-ai/modelbox/README_en.md

    Parallel pipeline execution, intelligent scheduling of compute capacities, fine-grained resource management and scheduling, and higher efficiency.

 1. **Heterogeneous software and hardware**
-   Support for heterogeneous compute resources, including CPU, ARM, GPU, and NPU, higher resource utilization.
+   Support for heterogeneous compute resources, including CPU, GPU and NPU, higher resource utilization.

 1. **All-scenario**
    Able to process various types of data, such as video, voice, text, and NLP; service-oriented; easy to customize and integrate; and seamless data exchange across the cloud, edge, and devices.